Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 When $a_1,b_1>1$, we will show that the expressions on both sides of (\ref{semieq1b}) satisfy the same recurrence.
 Then the theorem follows from the induction principle.

 To obtain the recurrence for the tiling generating function of $S=S_{x}((a_i)_{i=1}^{m}; (b_j)_{j=1}^{n})$ on the left-hand side of (\ref{semieq1b}), we use Kuo's condensation in Lemma \ref{kuothm2}.
 Assume that $l$ is the largest index such that there is no $a$-dent at the position $a_l-1$ on the left side of $S$.
-We consider the region $R$ obtained by filling the dents at the position of $a_l$ and $b_1$ in $S$ by two unit triangles (see Figure \ref{Fig:Semitwodent11}). $R$ now has two more up-pointing unit triangles than down-pointing unit triangles.
-We apply Kuo condensation in Lemma \ref{kuothm2} to the dual graph $G$ of $R$ with the four vertices $u,v,w,s$ corresponding to the shaded up-pointing unit triangles of the same label, as shown in Figure \ref{Fig:Semitwodent11}(b).
-More precisely, the $u$-triangle is the up-pointing triangle on the upper-left corner of $S$, the $v$-triangle is at the position $b_1$, the $w$-triangle is the last up-pointing triangle on the right side of $S$, and the $s$-triangle is at the position $a_l$.
-Assume besides that the $w$-triangle is at the position $\alpha$.
+We consider the region $R$ obtained by filling the dents at the positions of $a_l$ and $b_1$ in $S$ by two unit triangles (see Figure \ref{Fig:Semitwodent3} for an example when $l=3$). $R$ now has two more up-pointing unit triangles than down-pointing unit triangles.
+We apply Kuo condensation in Lemma \ref{kuothm2} to the dual graph $G$ of $R$ with the four vertices $u,v,w,s$ corresponding to the shaded up-pointing unit triangles of the same label.
+More precisely, the $u$-triangle is the up-pointing triangle on the upper-left corner of $S$, the $v$-triangle is at the position $b_1$, the $w$-triangle is at the last non-dent position on the right side of $S$, and the $s$-triangle is at the position $a_l$.
+Let $\alpha$ denote the position of the $w$-triangle.
 We get a recurrence:

 We plan to convert each matching generating function in the recurrence into the tiling generating function of a semi-hexagon.